duff-lab-team/AD-EV-characterisation/README.md

 The folder should then be renamed `storage` and placed in the top-level of this project.

 If one wishes to simply see how the results were generated, they can visit the `results` directory at the top-level and open the pre-compiled R Markdown HTML files in a web browser.
+These files will contain the documentation needed to view the results and understand how they were generated.
 Otherwise, below we provide several options below for reproducing the results from scratch.
 A user can alternatively simply use the default R version on their system and manually install needed packages, however, it is not supported and does not guarantee perfect reproduction of our results.